 Throughout his career, Brendan has been actively engaged in the academic, professional, and community spheres.
 He is a regular invited critic in the architecture, landscape architecture and planning programs at the University of Toronto, University of Waterloo and Ryerson University, and was an editorial board member of Ground Magazine, the journal of the Ontario Association of Landscape Architects.

-Throughout his years in practice, Brendan has been actively engaged in the academic, professional, and community spheres.
-He has been a regular guest lecturer, critic, and instructor at the University of Toronto and Ryerson University, and was an editorial board member of Ground Magazine, the journal of the OALA.
-In 2015, he was involved in organizing and participating in the ‘Leading with Landscape’ conference in Toronto, hosted by the Washington DC based Cultural Landscape Foundation, which was attended by over 400 landscape practitioners and scholars from around the world.
-He is a director of the Friends of Allan Gardens, a not for profit organization with a mission to revitalize one of Toronto’s earliest designed landscapes, and, starting in 2017, Brendan is the University of Guelph's appointed educator to the Ontario Association of Landscape Architects governing council.
+In 2015, Brendan was involved in organizing and participating in the ‘Leading with Landscape’ conference in Toronto, hosted by the Washington DC based Cultural Landscape Foundation, which was attended by over 400 landscape practitioners and scholars from around the world, and he assisted in the creation of an associated guidebook to Toronto’s designed landscapes.
+He is a director of the Friends of Allan Gardens and the Alliance for Historic Landscape Preservation (AHLP), and is the University of Guelph's appointed educator to the Ontario Association of Landscape Architects governing council.

 Brendan has collaborated with landscape architects, architects, artists, urban designers and planners on projects across Canada and abroad, and has completed several award winning, youth led place-making projects in inner-suburban communities in and around Toronto.